miterfrants/swim/README.md

 # Features
 - no need to wait bundle & build in dev mode
 - base on es module & vanilla js
-- bundle and build by webpack4
+- bundle and build by webpack4 for production

 # Initial Swim Project
 1. `npm init -y` init node project